CHICAGO · 41.2K residents

 01 · TL;DR

-March 2026 was a quiet month in Dunning.
-No tracked category crossed an anomaly threshold — zero signals across all flag types — and the month's picture is best understood through the 12-month trend rather than any single-month move.
+April 2026 was a quiet month for Dunning.
+No tracked category crossed an anomaly threshold — zero signals across all flag types — making this one of the calmer briefings in recent months.

 No signals this month